vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 ![CPI vs Cache Line Size](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/Cacheline_Size.png) The results in this graph are quite obvious and a little bit controversial one could say.
 We can clearly see a dramatic reduction in CPI for _sjeng_ and _libm_ benchmarks, a quite smaller reduction in terms of CPI for _bzip_, almost no change for _hmmer_ and a little increase(!) of CPI in _mcf_ benchmark.
 This means that the theory of **spatial locality** is very well established in the _sjeng_ and _libm_ benchmarks in contrast with the other 3 benchmarks.

+## 3. Cost of Performance and Cost Efficiency Optimization